radekkozak/letter-template/README.md

 ### Gmail considerations

-If you use Gmail for sending out the newsletter and your account has Two-Factor Authentication (2FA) enabled you need to generate app-specific password which then can be used in place of your regular `EMAIL_PASS` variable in `.env` file.
+If you use Gmail for sending out the newsletter and your account has Two-Factor Authentication (2FA) enabled you need to generate app-specific password which then can be used in place of your regular `SMTP_PASSWORD` variable in `.env` file.

 ## License